Howlerloud/scrims/README.md

 <ul>
   <li>All Forms work posting correctly</li>
   <li>All buttons work and display a related swal message to the user on success.</li>
-  <li>The website has been tested in multiple resolutions allowing for flexability to the user on Pc, phone or tablet.</li>
+  <li>The website has been tested in multiple resolutions allowing for flexibility to the user on Pc, phone or tablet.</li>
   <li>Login and logout feature both work and give a response to the user when done./li>
   <li>Creating an account works and auto sings the user in once done.</li>
   <li>Uploading a picture works and if the user chooses not to a default image is applied.</li>